Geometric Design: Applying Flexibility and Risk Management

 TRAINING LEVEL: Accomplished

 Highway designers often face complex trade-offs when developing projects.
 A "quality" design may be thought of as satisfying the needs of a wide variety of users while balancing the often competing interests of cost, safety, mobility, social and environmental impacts.
 Applying flexibility and risk management in highway design requires more than simply assembling geometric elements from the available tables, charts and equations of design criteria.
-This course provides participants with knowledge of the functional basis of critical design criteria to enable informed decisions when applying engineering judgment and flexibility.
-The course exercises and case studies provide practical applications of current knowledge from research and operational experience of human factors and safety effects for various design elements.
+This transportation training provides participants with knowledge of the functional basis of critical design criteria to enable informed decisions when applying engineering judgment and flexibility.
+The training exercises and case studies provide practical applications of current knowledge from research and experience of safety and operational effects for various design elements.

 Upon completion of the course, participants will be able to: